cloudogu/usermgt/docs/gui/usermanagement_en.md

 ### Synchronization of accounts and groups

-User accounts and groups are passed on to a Dogu **as soon as the user with the respective account calls up the Dogu**.
+User accounts and groups are forwarded to a Dogu **as soon as the the respective account logs into the Dogu**.
 For this purpose, the user's group assignments are queried every time the user logs on to a Dogu via the CAS (Central Authentication Service) - the central *single sign-on* authentication service of the Cloudogu EcoSystem.

 As can be seen in the following diagram, the CAS passes the required user information to the Dogu after successful authentication.
-The Dogu then checks whether the user's account and groups are already known.
-If this is not the case, the account and groups are created and linked if the Dogu supports this procedure.
+The Dogu then validates whether the user's account and groups already exist.
+If this is not the case, the account and groups are created and assigned if the Dogu supports this procedure.

 In Dogus that do not manage groups or accounts, no groups or accounts will be created.
 For other Dogus, the creation of accounts and groups is often done by a CAS plugin that has been designed for this purpose.